 Open Saturday and Sunday 10:00 am – 4:00 pm

 Kidseum is a children’s museum located at Bower’s Museum.
 Regular weekend activities at Kidseum include story times, face painting, and a drop in art studio where little artists can make their own masterpieces.
-Current exhibits at the Kidseum are Voyage to Vietnam: Celebrating the Tet Festival and Kings, Queens, and Castles.
-Voyage to Vietnam promotes the understanding of Vietnamese culture and lets kids learn about Tet, the most important celebration of the year.
-They’ll learn about traditions and customs and take part in preparing for the celebration through interactive exhibits where they’ll select food and flowers, dress up in customary attire, and take part in games, dancing, and parades.
-Visitors will step into a castle for the Kings, Queens, and Castles exhibit where the game of chess comes to life.
-Kids will learn about chess pieces and strategies for playing the game.
-They’ll walk across a drawbridge and play with oversized chess pieces on the giant chess board floor.
-Kids will have the opportunity to wear royal attire, design their own shields to become a knight, and build castle walls with giant bricks.
 While the exhibits change throughout the year, the opportunity to learn about art and culture through hands on exploration is consistent.
-In addition to exhibits, Kidseum hosts regular special events like festivals, art workshops, archaeology days, music programs and more.
+In addition to exhibits, Kidseum hosts regular special events like festivals, art workshops, holiday events, archaeology days, music programs and more.
 Kidseum also offers summer camps and birthday party packages.

 2500 North Main Street, Santa Ana

 The Discovery Cube is the bright-colored building with the giant cube just off the side of the freeway where the 22 and 55 meet.
 The museum is packed full of exciting, hands-on exhibits that kids love.
 There are a number of regular and special exhibits plus new special events added on a regular basis.
-In the new Rainforest Adventure exhibit, kids can explore a gorilla nest, climb a 9-foot kapok tree, build a model insect, and learn about becoming a research assistant.
-In the Mission Control exhibit, they’ll step inside a replica of a control room from the Jet Propulsion Lab, learn about landing a rover on Mars, and see what it takes to dock the International Space Station.
-In the Eco Challenge exhibit, kids will learn how to be eco-friendly shoppers and how to identify and dispose of household waste.
+In Mission Control, they’ll step inside a replica of a control room from the Jet Propulsion Lab, learn about landing a rover on Mars, and see what it takes to dock the International Space Station.
+In the Eco-Challenge exhibit, kids learn how to be eco-friendly shoppers and how to identify and dispose of household waste.
 Don’t miss the Shake Shack at the Discovery Cube where you can step inside and see what an earthquake feels like.
-Discovery cube has a variety of exhibits that are appropriate for ages 5 and up.
+Discovery cube has a variety of exhibits that are appropriate for ages 5 & up.
 Discovery Cube also offers packages for birthday parties and sleepovers.

 301 South Euclid Street, La Habra